-  When a new student books me for a lesson, in the first 5 – 10 minutes I try to get some information about him/her:
+When a new student books me for a lesson, in the first 5–10 minutes I try to get some information about them:

-- have they watched tennis on TV and do they have a favourite pro player?
+- Have they watched tennis on TV and do they have a favorite pro player?

 Or they consider tennis a good way to stay in shape.